vaishnavnegi/made-Vaishnav-Negi-23114574/README.md

 ## Objectives

-- **Data Extraction:** Download and extract IT20 match data from online sources using Python.
+- **Data Extraction:** Download and extract IT20 and IPL match data from online sources using Python.
 - **Data Transformation:** Convert raw JSON data into a structured format for efficient analysis.
 - **Statistical Analysis:** Investigate dismissal methods in IT20 matches and league format matches.